 Top Dog Tips note, “Pumpkin is considered a type of superfood as it provides multiple vitamins, minerals, and antioxidants that can help with weight loss, cancer prevention, and cholesterol control.”
 Not only is the winter vegetable healthy for humans in many ways, but you can share its benefits with your drooling pup!
-We have yet to find a resource that concludes differently.
+That being said, we have yet to find a resource that concludes differently.

-One cup of pumpkin, according to Top Dog Tips, contains: 49 calories, 12 grams of carbs, 3 grams of fiber, 2 grams of protein, vitamin K, vitamin C, vitamin E, vitamin B6, Potassium, Copper, Manganese, Riboflavin, Iron, Folate, Niacin, Pantothenic Acid, and Thiamin.
-We recognize that this information may vary slightly depending on your source.
+According to Top Dog Tips, one cup of pumpkin contains: 49 calories, 12 grams of carbs, 3 grams of fiber, 2 grams of protein, vitamin K, vitamin C, vitamin E, vitamin B6, Potassium, Copper, Manganese, Riboflavin, Iron, Folate, Niacin, Pantothenic Acid, and Thiamin.
+All things considered, we recognize that this information may vary depending on your source.

-All of these vitamins and nutrients will have beneficial effects for your furbaby.
+Essentially, all of these vitamins and nutrients have beneficial effects for your furbaby.
 First, pumpkin is 90% water.
-A pumpkin snack or spoonful to kibble is a sure way to bring moisture into their diet.
+By the same token, a pumpkin snack or spoonful to kibble is a sure way to bring moisture into their diet.
 Second, the vegetable’s oils, antioxidants, and fatty acids help to improve Fido’s urinary tract function.
-Third, its multiple sources of fiber are great for digestion and weight loss.
+Third, it contains fiber which is great for digestion and weight loss.
 Additionally, the increased fiber helps with constipation, diarrhea, and eliminates the growth of harmful bacteria in the gut.
-In essence, pumpkin is your go-to snack for gastrointestinal problems!
+Overall, pumpkin is your go-to snack for gastrointestinal problems!

 A Closer Look at Pumpkin’s Vitamins

-Noted above, three essential vitamins found in pumpkin include vitamin K, vitamin C, and vitamin E. It’s one thing to get excited when we here “vitamins,” but what can they actually do for your loving pup?
-Delving into the details, we hope to gain further understanding.
+Noted above, three essential vitamins found in pumpkin include vitamin K, vitamin C, and vitamin E. You may be wondering, what can these vitamins actually do for your loving pup?
+Next, we’ll dive into the details to help you gain a better understanding.

-Vetinfo.com note that dogs naturally produce vitamin C within their body.
+Uniquely, dogs naturally produce vitamin C in their bodies.
 In fact, under normal circumstances, no added supplement is needed.
 In contrast, some veterinarians recommend added vitamin C during times of stress, sport injury recovery, or joint pain.
 However, too much vitamin C can be harmful!

-Petmd.com indicates that vitamin E is a potential antioxidant that “stops the cycle of cellular injury” cause by free radicals.
-The vitamin forms cell membranes, helping to restore molecular damage.
-It is fat-soluble and can be found naturally in foods like plant oils, coconut, etc. Nevertheless, too much vitamin E can cause an overdose.
+Petmd.com indicates that vitamin E is a potential antioxidant that, “stops the cycle of cellular injury” caused by free radicals.
+Moreover, the vitamin forms cell membranes, helping to restore molecular damage.
+That being said, it is great for keeping your dog’s skin and coat healthy.
+Also, It is fat-soluble and can be found naturally in foods like plant oils, coconut, etc. Nevertheless, too much vitamin E can cause an overdose.

 How to Feed Pumpkin to a Dog

-All sources indicate that pumpkin is a healthy and safe food for your dog to chow down on.
-The best way to incorporate the vegetable into Fido’s diet is through treats or adding a spoonful on top of their meal.
-Make sure to only use fresh, cooked, or canned pumpkin when doing so.
+From our research, we found that all sources indicate that it’s safe for your dog to chow down on pumpkin.
+Ideally, the best way to incorporate the vegetable into Fido’s diet is through treats or adding a spoonful on top of their meal.
+In any event, you should make sure to only use fresh, cooked, or canned pumpkin when doing so.

 Many pet parents may be leery of using canned pumpkin with their furbaby.
 In fact, this method is just as healthy and not worse in any way!
-Plus, it might save you a couple bucks.
+Plus, it’s less messy and might save you a couple bucks.
 Dogs will only experience negative side effects if fed:

 - Pumpkin pie filling